leonmagee/shop-page-wp/README.txt

 == Frequently Asked Questions ==

+= Where can I find setup instructions and documentation? = You can view all the documentation on the plugin’s website, at <a href="https://shoppagewp.com/documentation/">shoppagewp.com/documentation</a>.
 = What kind of affiliate links can I use? =
 You can use any link you wish, it doesn’t even have to be an affiliate link.
+= Where can I get support? =
+You can submit questions on the <a href="https://wordpress.org/support/plugin/shop-page-wp">plugin’s support page</a> on Wordpress.org, or you can read more documentation on <a href="https://shoppagewp.com/documentation">shoppagewp.com</a>.
+= Will Shop Page WP slow my site down? =
+Shop Page WP is lightweight will not slow your site down like WooCommerce or other heavy plugins.

 == Screenshots ==